sanjinc/framework/library/Webiny/Component/Cache/Readme.md

     $cache->deleteByTag(['tag1']);
 ```

-You can also implement your own cache driver and pass it to the cache class.
-The custom driver must implement
+You can also implement your own cache driver and pass it to the `Cache` class.
-\Webiny\Bridge\Cache\CacheInterface
+The custom driver must implement `\Webiny\Bridge\Cache\CacheInterface`

 ```php
     $myCustomCacheDriver = new \CustomCacheDriver();
     $cache = new \Webiny\Component\Cache\Cache($myCustomCacheDriver);
 ```

+Once you set your custom driver, you start using the cache like with any other driver.